siserin/blind9/doc/arm/reference.rst

-is specified as the ``address_match_list`` for the ``listen-on-v6`` option, the server does not bind a separate socket to each IPv6 interface address as it does for IPv4 if the operating system has enough API support for IPv6 (specifically if it conforms to RFC 3493 and RFC 3542).
+is specified as the ``address_match_list`` for the ``listen-on-v6`` option, the server does not bind a separate socket to each IPv6 interface address as it does for IPv4 if the operating system has enough API support for IPv6 (specifically if it conforms to :rfc:`3493` and :rfc:`3542`).
 Instead, it listens on the IPv6 wildcard address.
 If the system only has incomplete API support for IPv6, however, the behavior is the same as that for IPv4.